Ross’s Fujifilm Recipes

 Chrome Fog

-If you can’t get your hands on a Pro-Mist lens filter, this might be a good second option for that atmospheric foggy look.
-Check out some Chrome Fog JPEGs below taken on a foggy morning around Bangor, Co Down…
+If you can’t get your hands on a Pro-Mist lens filter, this might be a good second option for that atmospheric foggy look with a base Film Simulation of Classic Chrome…